 my 'global' bio

 I am a researcher and writer, keen observer, itinerant homeowner, fearless traveler, husband, son and father, cheese taster, coach, scruffy beard magnet, avid sharp fiction reader, winner and loser, partner, noted fisherman, low-post presence, editor, and media analyst.
-Currently, I am a faculty member in the Emerging Media Studies Division at Boston University, and I have some tremendous colleagues there and abroad.
+Currently, I am an Associate Professor with tenure in the Emerging Media Studies Division at Boston University, and I have some tremendous colleagues there and abroad.
 I've lived and worked in England, The Netherlands, Australia, France, and the US and feel as though all those experiences have enriched my life in countless ways.

 Professionally, my main activity is publishing original research on communication technology, politics, and society.
 This means I study media -- mass, social, personal, and otherwise -- a lot.
 Some of the work that I am most proud of has been featured in the Journal of Communication, New Media and Society, the Journal of Broadcasting and Electronic Media, International Journal of Communication, and Social Science Computer Review, among others--including book chapters with leading publishers like Oxford, Sage, and Routledge.
 With a few exceptions like Media and Communication, FirstMonday, and IJoC this research is locked behind expensive paywalls but if there is anything of mine you'd like to read or see, please just email me and I'll be more than happy to share.